WHAT’S IN THIS REVIEW?

 I was a bit confused, so I decided to do a quick test.
 I loaded up another VPN provider, accessed their Amsterdam-based servers, and opened YouTube in a new tab.
 The result?

 YouTube NL.
-In other words, Whoer VPN wasn’t being entirely truthful in terms of the location of their free server, or it wasn’t working as it should be at the very least.
+In other words, Whoer VPN wasn’t being entirely truthful in terms of the location of their free server, or it wasn’t working as it should be.

 (I went on to test Amazon and eBay, as they have international websites for almost every country.
 As you can see in the image below, the Netherlands were correctly shown in both cases.)